 Improving the performance of a ship requires a detailed analysis of the energy demands to optimize the dimensioning and operation of the technologies and processes to install on-board.
 It requires the analysis of the hourly, daily and seasonal variations of the heat/power consumption, operating (e.g. ship speed) and external conditions (e.g. air temperature).
 However, gathering and processing those data may be time-consuming because of the high number of points to assess.
 It is therefore desirable to reduce this large quantity of information while keeping the relevant details on the relations between the variables of interest.

 One way is to represent these yearly profiles in a limited number of representative (typical) periods, avoiding the repetition of similar data sets.
 Clustering consists of grouping such sets in a single group (cluster) so that the items in the same group are more like each other than to those belonging to other groups.
 Several algorithms are introduced in the literature to partition these datasets.
-The one selected in this work is the Lloyd’s (k-means) algorithm, which is a non-deterministic method computationally faster than conventional hierarchical tools:

-Nk points are chosen (randomly or not) as cluster centers;

-each observation is assigned to the nearest cluster center (set partitioning);

-the centroids (means) of each cluster are assigned as new cluster centers;

-steps (2) and (3) are repeated until the convergence criterion (e.g. minimal decrease in squared error, maximum number of evaluations…) is satisfied.

-The k-means algorithm does not necessarily result into an optimum clustering, as it depends on the cluster initialisation (starting point v) and number (Nk).
-The approach applied by Fazlollahi et al. was used in the present work to select the optimum number of clusters (Nk).
-The number of clusters (Nk) should be as low as possible for data handling purposes, while preserving a high accuracy of the retrieved data.
+The one selected in this work is the Lloyd’s (k-means) algorithm, which is a non-deterministic method computationally faster than conventional hierarchical tools.
+The approach applied by Fazlollahi et al. was used to select the optimum number of clusters (Nk).
+It (Nk) should be as low as possible for data handling purposes, while preserving a high accuracy of the retrieved data.
 It builds on the calculation of three criteria:

 the average intra-cluster distance to assess the density of each cluster, preferably small;